luuchilap/Pedestrian-Tracking/README.md

 - Detector Module: Uses YOLOv8 for detecting pedestrians in each video frame.

--Tracker Module: Employs DeepSORT to track the detected pedestrians' trajectories across frames.
+- Tracker Module: Employs DeepSORT to track the detected pedestrians' trajectories across frames.